Simultaneous computation of Kendall's tau and its jackknife variance: Computation of and

-The main contribution of \cite{Knight:1966} was to exploit the ability of \emph{merge sort} algorithms to sort a list in $O(n \log_2 n)$ operations while keeping track of the number of swaps that naive exchange sort would have required.
-Assuming for simplicity that the list of elements to be sorted, $\Y$ in our case, is of length $n=2^K$ for some $K \in \mathbb{N}$, Knight's merge sort algorithm first partitions $\Y$ into $2^{K-0}$ sublists of length $2^0 = 1$ and then recursively (a) merges the sublists in pairs and (b) sorts within each newly created sublist.
-After a first application of the recursive steps, the algorithm produces $2^{K-1}$ sorted sublists of size $2^1$; after a second application, it produces $2^{K-2}$ sorted sublists of size $2^2$; and so on until the entire list of length $2^{K}$ is sorted.
+\cite{Knight:1966} improved on Kendall's method by noting that \emph{merge sort} algorithms, whose runtime is $O(n \log_2 n)$, allow tracking the number of swaps that \emph{exchange sort} would have required.
+Assuming for simplicity that $n=2^K$ for some $K \in \mathbb{N}$, Knight's algorithm first partitions $\Y$ into $2^{K-0}$ subvectors of length $2^0 = 1$ and then recursively merges them in pairs, keeping the newly created subvectors sorted.
+After one recursive step, the algorithm produces $2^{K-1}$ sorted subvectors of size $2^1$; after two, it produces $2^{K-2}$ sorted subvectors of size $2^2$; and so on until the full vector is sorted.